Dodgers vs. Rockies Player Props Betting Odds

-Ryan McMahon and Freddie Freeman are among the players with prop bets available when the Colorado Rockies and the Los Angeles Dodgers square off at Dodger Stadium on Friday (first pitch at 10:10 PM ET).
+Player props are listed for Freddie Freeman and Ryan McMahon, among others, when the Los Angeles Dodgers host the Colorado Rockies at Dodger Stadium on Saturday at 9:10 PM ET.

 Bet on this matchup or its props with BetMGM!